 A well-known stop for K-pop junkies, Hyungboo attracts a seemingly constant stream of customers, who dine amidst walls plastered with the photos and autographs of Korean and Japanese celebrities.
-If you’re not there for the stars, go for the food – the restaurant offers an overwhelming selection of Korean fare, including hotpot favourites gamjatang and budae jjigae, keranchimu (Korean-style steamed custard pudding), jijim and yakiniku, as well as an excellent set menu consisting of more than a dozen different dishes for ¥3,500.
+If you’re not there for the stars, go for the food – the restaurant offers an overwhelming selection of Korean fare, including hotpot favourites gamjatang and budae jjigae, keranchimu (Korean-style steamed custard egg), jijim and yakiniku, as well as an excellent set menu consisting of more than a dozen different dishes.

 Sometimes, only a kebab will do.
 When the appetite takes hold, duck into Kader, a Turkish restaurant not far from Roppongi’s main intersection, for a beef kebab topped with crunchy salad.
 If you’re hankering after something sweet, round off your meal with a bite-sized square of baklava; or for something a little different, try some menemen, a traditional Turkish breakfast of scrambled egg with tomato.

 This late-night soba spot may be cheap, but it doesn’t compromise on quality: those noodles are made from 100 percent buckwheat flour, ground in-store using a traditional stone mortar.
 Choose between thick or thin noodles, complemented with all-you-can-eat wakame seaweed.
 Located next to Tokyu Honten Department Store, Sagatani attracts both the early risers grabbing breakfast on their way to work, and late-night party-goers crawling home after a night out drinking.
 Wherever you’re off to afterwards, if you fancy an early-morning bowl of soba, this is the place to go.

 Michelin-starred restaurants aren’t all expensive.
 Here’s where and how you can enjoy a top-rated meal for about ¥1,000 – or less